catalyst-fp7/documents/interoperability/interoperability.md

 # Introduction

-Many tools have been built to try to solve various problems in online collective intelligence.
+Many tools have been built to try to solve various problems in online collective intelligence (CI).
-This consortium believes that the lack of shared standards to allow such tools to exchange data with each other and share results on standard Internet tools has prevented them to build upon one-another and greatly hurt the broader adoption of specialized collective intelligence tools in Internet discussions.
+This consortium believes that the lack of shared standards to allow such tools to exchange data with each other and share results on standard Internet platforms has prevented these tools to build upon one-another's strengths and greatly hurt the broader adoption of specialized CI tools in Internet discussions.

-This document attempts to describe and standardize the most common interactions of software tools applicable to this field to foster reuse, experimentation and adoption.
+This document attempts to describe and standardize the most common interactions of software tools applicable to the CI field to foster reuse, experimentation and adoption.
-It is build upon the belief that at this stage in the adoption curve of software intelligence tools, a "lowest common denominator" approach will allow the best chance that multiple tools outside the catalyst consortium will adopt the standard.
+It is build upon the belief that at this stage in the adoption curve of CI tools, a "lowest common denominator" approach will allow the best chance that multiple tools outside the catalyst consortium will adopt the standard.

 # Requirements

 ## Sharing raw concept maps

-Most collective intelligence tools allow organizing ideas in some sort of structure (a concept map in the broadest sense).
+Most collective intelligence tools allow organizing ideas in some sort of structure (a concept map in the very broadest sense).
-How to represent the following in a systems-independent way while  preserving as much semantic as practical, is the core of this specification:
+Creating a Data Model to represent the following in a systems-independent way while preserving as much semantic as practical, is the core of this specification:

  * The concepts of the concept map and their links
  * The people interacting with them
- * Their interactions (Posts, comments, votes, etc.)
+ * The interactions these people have (Messages, comments, votes, etc.)

-It is interesting to share such representations between tools to enable:
+It is critical to share such representations between tools to enable:

  * Developing reusable analytics
  * Developing reusable Visualization
+ * Perform research on those datasets

 The type and amount of structure can vary greatly between systems, but there are some useful levels of "shared semantics" that are achievable relatively easily.